What Is The Gentle Parenting Approach?

 How do you practice gentle parenting with a strong-willed child?
-Patience and empathy!
-Think about it this way, if someone is repeating the same darn thing to you they must REALLY need you to understand what they’re saying.
+Patience and empathy are key!
+Think about it this way: if someone is repeating the same darn thing to you, they must REALLY need you to understand what they’re saying.
 The same is true for children who are strong-willed.
 They may think they know what is best so they fight you to convince you that their way is better.

-Ultimately, they need to understand that as the adult and parent, you actually know better!
-AND that you’re willing to hear them and respect them, that their feelings matter, and you’re there to support them, they will feel valued.
+Ultimately, they need to understand that as an adult and parent, you actually know better!
+Once you demonstrate that you’re willing to hear them and respect them, that their feelings matter, and you’re there to support them, they will feel valued.
 This is actually the process for teaching empathy to kids, too.
-But supporting them doesn’t have to mean you’ll do everything they ask… I think we can all agree most of the time candy for dinner isn’t actually the best idea!
+But supporting them doesn’t have to mean you’ll do everything they ask… I think we can all agree that most of the time candy for dinner isn’t actually the best idea!

 Just remember, consistency is key!
-Keep redirecting towards boundaries AND reassuring them that they can trust you as their parent because you care about them.
-The next time your child doesn’t want to go to bed, try saying “I love you so much and I see that you are having fun and want to stay up, but I won’t let you stay up past your bedtime because your body needs sleep”.
+Keep redirecting your strong willed child towards boundaries AND reassuring them that they can trust you as their parent because you care about them.
+The next time your child doesn’t want to go to bed, try saying, “I love you so much and I see that you are having fun.
+I know you want to stay up, but I won’t let you stay up past your bedtime because your body needs sleep”.

-What to Do When Your Family and Friends Disagree with Your Gentle Parenting Style
+What Do You Do When Your Family and Friends Disagree with Your Gentle Parenting Style?

-In my work with parents, I am asked questions like “what if my parents or friends disagree with my parenting style – what if they don’t believe gentle parenting works?”
-And, “how can I build necessary boundaries without hurting my relationships?”
+In my work with parents, I am asked questions like “what if my parents or friends disagree with my parenting style?” or “What if they don’t believe gentle parenting works?” and even, “How can I build necessary boundaries without hurting my relationships?”

 No matter what parenting style you choose, there’s likely to be people who disagree with you.
 This doesn’t mean you have to conform to their parenting style or cut them out of your life.
 True to gentle parenting, kindness and firmness can be helpful tools in navigating these conversations.